iota-community/Community-Governance/README.md

 The above-stated vote should happen as soon as possible, but not before IOTA Ledger integration is available, and Major Exchanges like Binance have opened Withdrawals for IOTA again.

 - [ ] **The voting weight will be related to the IOTA tokens a user holds.
-1 IOTA = 1 Vote** To gain the maximum weight, voters must keep the tokens on an address for a defined time.
+1 IOTA = 1 Vote per milestone passed during the holding period** To gain the maximum weight, voters must keep the tokens on an address for a defined time (number of milestones).
 Only holding it on that address for the full defined voting time builds 100% voting weight.

 - [ ]  **100% of all valid votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**